Mill Creek, Washington: Parks and recreation

 Mill Creek has ten parks and two other recreational facilities maintained by the city government and located within city limits, comprising a total of 43 acre.
 The city's ten neighborhood parks include playgrounds, sports facilities, and picnic tables; they range in size from the 1.2 acre Library Park to the 19.75 acre Nickel Creek Park.
 The Mill Creek Sports Park is a 4.8 acre park with a multi-purpose field for baseball, softball, and youth soccer, along with stands and a skate park.

 The county government has several parks and recreational facilities near Mill Creek, including McCollum Park on State Route 96, Martha Lake Park to the west of the city, and North Creek Park at the south end of the city.
 McCollum Park and North Creek Park are connected to Mill Creek by a north–south multi-use pathway, the North Creek Trail, which continues south to Bothell.
 Mill Creek and the county also share joint ownership of Tambark Creek Park, located southeast of the city.

 The golf course at the center of the original Mill Creek subdivision is owned by the members of the private country club, who purchased the facility for $5.2 million in 2007.
 The golf course is 300 yd short of the required length to host a professional men's tournament.
 Mill Creek also has a private indoor sports arena that opened in 2017, encompassing 98,500 sqft with three soccer fields, a bowling alley, and a laser tag arena.

 Media

 Mill Creek is served by several community publications, including the twice-monthly Mill Creek Beacon, the weekly News of Mill Creek, and the quarterly Mill Creek Living magazine.
 The Beacon was founded in 2014 and is owned by Beacon Publishing, which also operates weekly newspapers in Edmonds and Mukilteo.
 The Mill Creek View is a biweekly newspaper founded by Fred Fillbrook that has served the area since January 1991.
 A regional weekly newspaper, The Enterprise, formerly published a Mill Creek edition until a consolidation in 2009.

 The city's public library was constructed in 1987 and expanded several times by Sno-Isle Libraries, its operator.
 Due to overcrowding at the current building, the city government considered a proposal to build a new library atop a Target store in the East Gateway urban village, but the plan fell through.
+The Mill Creek branch has 15,000 monthly visitors and the highest hold and pickup rate in the Sno-Isle Libraries system.
+The building was renovated in 2024 to improve its HVAC systems to serve as a cooling center during heat waves.